New investors fall into some common traps when they start out. Here's how you can avoid those pitfalls.

 How much of your savings should be invested in stocks?
-There are many different possible approaches, but Stacy Johnson suggests you subtract your age from 100, and put that percentage of your savings into stocks.
-For example, put 60 percent of savings into stocks if you are 40, 50 percent if you are 50 and 40 percent if you are 60).
+There are many different possible approaches, but Johnson suggests you subtract your age from 100, and put the difference as a percentage of your savings into stocks.
+For example, keep the following percentages of savings in stocks:

 What should you do with the rest of your money?
 Again, opinions vary.
 One suggestion is to divide the rest of your savings in half.
 Put one half in a low-cost intermediate bond fund and the other half in a money market deposit account or other insured fund.

-Instead, pick interest-bearing accounts or short-term investments like bonds, bond mutual funds and CDs.
+Instead, pick interest-bearing accounts or short-term investments such as bonds, bond mutual funds and CDs.
 Choose based on the best yield you can find for the time period you need.

 7. Expect market declines